-School Name School of Behaviour al Scier ices Programme M.A.
-Social Work in Disabili ty Studi es and A Action Course Name Rehabilitation in Physical Disabilties Type of Course Elective Course Code BE M 21 E 65 Names of Academic Staff Rincymol Mathew Course Summary& Justification Semester This course is designated significance, prevalent physical disabilities illustrative interved disabilities so that the irrespective of their supply sical disability toenjoy optimum quality ness an ew of vantions a e gradu es, iden d disabil arious pr vailable ate can f practic tification lity.
-This eventive for pers apply th and man course a and reh sons with is knowle nagement of also aims abilitative physical edge Total Student Learning Time(SLT) Learning Approach Lectu re Tutor ial Practi cal Other s (field work) Total Learnin gHours Blended learning Authentic learning Collaborative learning Independent learning 20 20 30 30 90 Pre-requisite Completed courses on secondsemester overvie w of disa bilitiesI a nd II in fi rst and
+School Name School of Behaviour al Scien ces Programme M.A.
+Social Work in Disability Studies and Action Course Name Rehabilitation in Physical Disabilties Type of Course Elective Course Code BE M 21 E 65 Names of Academic Staff Rincymol Mathew Course Summary& Justification This course is designed to promote knowledge regarding the significance, prevalence, causes, identification and management of physical disabilities and disability.
+This course also aims to provide an overview of various preventive and rehabilitative rehabilitative interventions available for persons with physical disabilities so that the graduate can apply this knowledge irrespective of their setting of practice in helping a person with physical disability toenjoy optimum quality of life Semester III Total Student Learning Time(SLT) Learning Approach Lectu re Tutor ial Practi cal Other s (field work) Total Learnin gHours Blended learning Authentic learning Collaborative learning Independent learning 20 20 30 30 90 Pre-requisite Completed courses on second semester overview v of disa bilitiesI a nd II in fi irst and

 CO No. Expected Course Outcome Learning Domains PSO No. 1 Examine the anatomy of movement.
-A 2 2 Analyze the epidemiology of physical disabilities. А 3
+A 2 2 A 3 Analyze the epidemiology of physical disabilities.

-Describe the prevention and management of physical disabilities R 4,5,6 Appraise the facilities available for prevention of physical disabilities at primary ,secondary and tertiary levels.
-An 6,7 Appreciate the application of rehabilitation interventions for persons people with physical disability in real life situations Ар 5,6 Evaluate the rehabilitation facilities available for personswith physical disabilities E 8 Analyse the issues and problems in the rehabilitation of persons with physical disabilities An 9,10 Appraise the facilities available for prevention of physical disabilities at primary ,secondary and tertiary levels.
-Appreciate the application of rehabilitation interventions for persons people with physical disability in real life situations Evaluate the rehabilitation facilities available for persons with physical disabilities Analyse the issues and problems in the rehabilitation of physical disabilities Appraise the facilities available for prevention of physical disabilities at primary ,secondary and tertiary levels.
-Appreciate the application of rehabilitation interventions for persons people with physical disability in real life situations Evaluate the rehabilitation facilities available for personswith physical disabilities Analyse the issues and problems in the rehabilitation of An
+3 Describe the prevention and management of physical disabilities R 4,5,6 4 Appraise the facilities available for prevention of physical disabilities at primary ,secondary and tertiary levels.
+An 6,7 5 Appreciate the application of rehabilitation interventions for persons people with physical disability in real life situations Ар 5,6 6 Evaluate the rehabilitation facilities available for persons with physical disabilities E 8 7 Analyse the issues and problems in the rehabilitation of persons with physical disabilities An 9,10